-This Low Carb Grilled Chicken Breast Salad for one is perfect for an afternoon lunch or a light dinner.
+This Herb Grilled Chicken Salad is perfect for an afternoon lunch or a light dinner.
 Full of veggies and with an adequate amount of protein, it’s perfect for Atkins Induction or any low carb keto lifestyle.

 Embarking on a new way of eating is hard for some, especially those who think that salads are boring or “rabbit food”.
 Others don’t think that a good salad will fill them up or taste good.
 Still others, like my mother, don’t enjoy chopping the vegetables or putting a salad together.
 And, ordering a salad out can be tricky on a low carb diet.
 Luckily, knowing what to avoid is not hard.